premradhakrishnan/premradhakrishnan.github.io/_posts/2022-07-08-sql-server-tls-certificates.md

 ### Why does SQL Server need an SSL or TLS certificate?
 SQL Server uses certificates for encryption.
-So much so that if one is not provided by us, SQL Server will create it's own self-signed certificate on start up.
+So much so that if one is not provided by us, SQL Server will create it's own self-signed certificate on start up - sometimes refered to as the "SQL Server Fallback certificate".
 If we check the SQL Server logs on start up we will see a message similar to "A self-generated certificate was successfully loaded for encryption." if it's a self generated one.
 If we have assigned a certificate, the log entry will show that a certificate with thumbprint `xyz..` was loaded.

 ### How to generate a valid certificate to assign to SQL Server
 The options available for a trusted certificate are many depending on the environment.
 3 such options are: